 The 15-hour Broker Post-License Topics course requires a final exam when completed in a self-study format.
 The exam must be proctored by an impartial third party.
 If you are enrolled in Real Estate Institute's Complete 30 hour Post-License package, this exam will be administered on the second day of your class.

 The 15-hour Broker Post-License Applied Real Estate Practices course may only be offered via interactive delivery formats, which do not require a final exam.
 Interactive delivery includes live class, webinar, or online distance education.

 What is the difference between self-study and online distance education?

-Self-study courses allow you to define your own course of study and then demonstrate proficiency by passing a proctored final exam.
+Self-study courses are book based courses (either PDF of printed) that allow you to define your own course of study and then demonstrate proficiency by passing a proctored final exam.
 Our self-study courses include printed materials that are mailed to you upon request.

 Online distance education courses are presented strictly in an online format.
 You will complete the course in the sequence specified by the school and your progress will be tracked along the way.
 The course material is divided into sections or modules of instruction, which are followed by knowledge checks that help ensure you retain and understand the course subject matter.
 No final exam is required for online distance education courses.

 We offer our 15 hour Broker Post-License Topics course in both formats.

 After I complete the post-license program, will I have to pass a state exam (at the exam center)?

 No state exam is required, since you are already licensed.